Roein-yousefi/advanced-programming/README.md

 This project is a Python tool for working with Excel files that uses tkinter, openpyxl and PIL libraries.
 --------
 Installation:
-To install the required libraries for this project, run the following commands in the terminal: pip install tkinter pip install openpyxl pip install pillow
+pip install tkinter
+pip install openpyxl
+pip install pillow